chemgymrl/chemgymrl/lessons/lesson_markdown/custom_reaction_lesson.md

     self.params.append(spec.S_1) # spectra for the Na
     self.params.append(spec.S_3) # spectra for the Cl
 ```
+A note on the spectra that the numbers have no significance, so feel free to pick any spectra you wish.
 Now that we have our spectra corrected we now have to change the update function of our file.
 For these reactions we use
 an ODE solver to calculate the change in concentration over time.
 As such we have to change some parameters on how we
 update the rates of reaction.